tatomyr/json-types/extensions.md

 }
 ```

-Descriptions will propagate to the OpenAPI schema as the `description` fields of the corresponding properties.
+Descriptions are propagated to the OpenAPI schema as the `description` fields of the corresponding properties.

 ### Read-only and Write-only fields